kdoore/CS2335-Gitbook/zombie_objects.md

 #Zombie Custom Objects

-In chapter 6, section 4, the author discusses Class Constructors.
-He creates a Zombie class.
-In the code below, we have expanded his example to show how to use Properties in C# to provide access to private instance fields.

 In this code example, we want to explore C# Encapsulation, Properties, Access Modifiers, Static Fields.
 In addition we want to introduce the C# Array syntax as well as the syntax to override methods.
 We'll also look at how to instantiate game objects in a C# script.